magnetikonline/thummer/README.md

 </table>

 ### Setup URL rewrite rules
 Refer to the supplied `rewrite.nginx.conf` & `rewrite.apache.conf` for examples.
-Of course for Apache, these rules could be placed into a `.htaccess` file, or your `httpd.conf`.
+For Apache, these rules can be placed into either a `.htaccess` file or (better yet) the web servers `/etc/apache2/apache2.conf`.

 **Note:** it's strongly recommended in a production environment to adjust the rewrite rules, targeting the specific set of widths/heights you require, rather than arbitrary lengths to avoid a possible flooding of thumbnail images to disk of limitless dimensions.
 Examples for this are provided as comments in both `rewrite.nginx.conf` & `rewrite.apache.conf`.